-“45 meters.”
+“Forty-five meters.”

-“OK, start leveling out,” said Hemi, “I think you can stay just above 50.
+“OK, start leveling out,” said Hemi.
+“I think you can stay just above fifty.
 I have to go prep and load the mine.”
 Hemi listened for one second longer to the sonar, checked his stopwatch, and sidled back to load the second device into the escape trunk.

 The Gnat clearly did not like being this deep.
 It moaned and snapped and gave every impression of being on the verge of imploding.
-Hemi reassured himself that he had been in lots of boats that were just ‘noisy’ when they went deep—though apparently perfectly sound.
+Hemi reassured himself that he had been in lots of boats that were just “noisy” when they went deep—though apparently perfectly sound.
 Some boats just liked to be vocal, letting their operators know the stress they were suffering like whiny children.
 On the other hand, those were professionally-built boats designed by engineers.
 Those boats just happened to have a few idiosyncrasies.
-Hemi could not shake off the knowledge that this boat was built by… Shakes.
+Hemi could not shake off the knowledge that this boat was built by . . .
+Shakes.
 It was all idiosyncrasies.

 Only a minute later, both Hemi and Shakes knew it was not just the Gnat being vocal.
 There was water in the bilge and it was rising.
 They could hear it sloshing around.
 Somewhere in the Gnat, the seams were leaking.

-“Better hurry Hemi.
+“Better hurry, Hemi.
 I’m not sure how much longer we can stay this deep.”

 Hemi looked at the stopwatch.
-“3 minutes.
+“Three minutes.
 Just hold the boat right at the level and speed you have—do not let anything change.”